-CRITERIA ESSENTIAL DESIRABLE Full Registration and a licence to practise with the General Medical Council (GMC) ~ Ability to offer expert clinical opinion on range of problems both emergency and elective within Haematology \checkmark Ability to take full and independent responsibility for clinical care of patients. \checkmark Experience of audit. \checkmark Ability to motivate and develop the multidisciplinary team, balancing departmental and personal objectives. \checkmark • Ability to teach clinical skills to medical, nursing and laboratory staff. \checkmark Meets the criteria set out in the generic capabilities framework - detailed below. \checkmark Submission of evidence for Portfolio Pathway (CESR) \checkmark
+CRITERIA ESSENTIAL DESIRABLE Full Registration and a licence to practise with the General Medical Council (GMC) or be eligible for registration within six months of interview. ✓ Entry on the General Medical Council (GMC) Specialist Register in Haematology via one of the following: √ Certificate of Completion of Training (CCT) (the proposed CCT date must be within 6 months of the interview) - Certificate of Eligibility for Specialist Registration (CESR) - European Community Rights ✓ Ability to offer expert clinical opinion on range of problems both emergency and elective within Haematology √ Ability to take full and independent responsibility for clinical care of patients. √ Experience of audit.
+Ability to motivate and develop the multidisciplinary team, balancing departmental and personal objectives.
+Ability to teach clinical skills to medical, nursing and laboratory staff. v Meets the criteria set out in the generic capabilities framework - detailed below. v